INFORMATION FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS

 No protection of the tibia by muscle activity

 Muscle activity cannot add strength to the tibia because skiing injury-loads can occur faster than 'fast-twitch' muscles can be turned-on.
 There is no experimental, epidemiological or observational scientific proof that muscle activity can subtract appreciable strength from the tibia.
-The failure criteria of the tibia must reflect the most conservative condition — the unprotected tibia.
+The failure criteria of the tibia must therefore be based on the most conservative condition — the unprotected tibia.

-The desire for "tibia safety" is impossible since, for example, during some injury-producing events, the boot can be partially constrained by snow — causing an injury-producing load to not flow through the binding.
-Boot-fit and boot-buckling contribute significantly to the transfer of loads between the ski and the tibia: a binding cannot sense loads that are resolved mostly inside of a ski boot rather than through the boot to the ski-boot-binding system.
+The desire for complete "tibia safety in skiing" is impossible since, for example, during some injury-producing events, the boot can be partially constrained by snow — causing an injury-producing load to not flow through the binding.
+Boot-fit and boot-buckling contribute significantly to the transfer of loads between the ski and the tibia: a binding cannot read or react to loads that are not transmitted to a binding as a consequence of a ‘weak-link’ between the foot / leg / ski-boot.
 If a boot is buckled too loosely — an injury-producing-load cannot be fully-transferred to the binding.
-Boots must be snugly buckled.
-Real ski-binding companies do not discuss the term, 'safety': the term is a dangerous misnomer.
+Boots must be buckled snugly.

 Factors effecting tibia strength

 • Tibia diameter / skier weight — The diameter of a cylinder effects its strength in torsion.
 In the case of bending loads, strength is effected by the ratio of the diameter to the length.
-In practice, large variation in the clinical-measurement of tibia-diameters is an uncontrollable problem, even when the measurement is performed by an orthopedic surgeon [footnote 5].
+In practice, large variation in the clinical-measurement of tibia-diameters is an uncontrollable problem, even when the measurement is performed by orthopedic surgeons [footnote 5].
 Therefore, the measurement of tibia diameter is impractical for selecting ski-binding settings.
 However, (1) tibia diameter correlates to skier weight — if the skier is not over-weight.
 A correction for an over-weight condition is determined by the ratio of the skier's height-to-weight.
 Over-weight corrections — based on height — are found within all of the ski-binding release adjustment charts that are supplied by all of the binding manufacturers.
 Corrected skier-weight is a practical predictor of tibia strength.
 Further, however, (2) the application of x-ray-derived tibia anthropometrics for research — such as tibia diameter metrics that relate to the strength characteristics of the tibia — is essential to define ski-binding function at the binding-manufacturer level.